AzureAD/microsoft-authentication-library-for-js/lib/msal-common/apiReview/msal-common.api.md

 // @internal (undocumented)
 export type AccessTokenCache = Record<string, AccessTokenEntity>;

+// Warning: (ae-missing-release-tag) "AccessTokenEntity" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public
 export type AccessTokenEntity = CredentialEntity & {
     realm: string;